 An average snicker bar is more expensive than organic meat!

-So, we do not mind spending 78 cent per ounce on an unhealthy sugar loaded snicker bar, but we refuse to spend about 65 cent on healthy organic meat.
+So, we do not mind spending 78 cents per ounce on an unhealthy sugar loaded snicker bar, but we refuse to spend about 65 cents on healthy organic meat.

-I understand that this is a not the best comparison because a snicker bar weighs less than we would we would eat in a portion of meat.
-So don’t attack me on that please.
+I understand that this is not the best comparison because a snicker bar weighs less than we would eat in a portion of meat.
+So don’t attack me on that, please.